If you are already overloaded and overwhelmed and need to outsource this fast outsourcing recipe is for you.

 - Add the resources YOU need to provide for this work to be done and get ready to mix them with your freelancer’s resources.
 Be clear about this since you don’t want to waste time talking to people who don’t have the basic resources to do the work.

 - Blend in the key information your freelancer needs to know in order to achieve your special flavour.
+(Don’t forget GDPR if you caregiving access to personal data)

 - Don’t overcook it.